joshbuchea/awesome-macos/README.md

-# Awesome OS X
+# Awesome Mac OS

-> A curated list of awesome applications, softwares, tools and shiny things for OS X.
+> A curated list of awesome applications, softwares, tools and shiny things for Mac OS.

 ## Chat